spaneco/mysql-slugify/README.md

-# MySQL Slugify Function
+# SQL Slugify Function

-A comprehensive MySQL function that converts strings into URL-friendly slugs by transliterating international characters and cleaning up formatting.
+A comprehensive SQL function that converts strings into URL-friendly slugs by transliterating international characters and cleaning up formatting.

 ## Features